stefanbohacek/status_withheld/README.md

 #@status_withheld

-***NOTE**: This Twitter bot is not active due to the `status_withheld` event [not being updated to support tweets with longer IDs](https://twittercommunity.com/t/status-withheld/76757).
-This repo serves as an archive until the event is properly supported.*
+**_NOTE:_** _This Twitter bot is not active due to the `status_withheld` event [not being updated to support tweets with longer IDs](https://twittercommunity.com/t/status-withheld/76757).
+This repo serves as an archive until the event is properly supported._

 A [Twitter bot](https://twitter.com/status_withheld) that monitors `statuses/sample` on Twitter for the `status_withheld` event.